-Pursuant to ASC Topic 740-25-6, the Company is required to accrue for the estimated additional amount of taxes for uncertain tax positions if it is more likely than not that the Company would be required to pay such additional taxes.
-An uncertain income tax position will not be recognized if it has less than 50% likelihood of being sustained.
+Pursuant to ASC Topic 740-25-6, the Company is required to accrue for the estimated additional amount of taxes for uncertain tax positions if it is deemed to be more likely than not that the Company would be required to pay such additional taxes.

 The Company is required to file federal and state income tax returns in the United States and various other income tax returns in foreign jurisdictions.
 The preparation of these income tax returns requires the Company to interpret the applicable tax laws and regulations in effect in such jurisdictions, which could affect the amount of tax paid by the Company.
-As required under applicable accounting rules, the Company accrues an amount for its estimate of additional tax liability, including interest and penalties, for any uncertain tax positions taken or expected to be taken in an income tax return.
+The Company accrues an amount for its estimate of additional tax liability, including interest and penalties, for any uncertain tax positions taken or expected to be taken in an income tax return.
 The Company reviews and updates the accrual for uncertain tax positions as more definitive information becomes available.
 Historically, additional taxes paid as a result of the resolution of the Company's uncertain tax positions have not been materially different from the Company's expectations.
 Information regarding income taxes is contained in Note 16 "Income Taxes" to the Notes to Consolidated Financial Statements.